thefrontside/funcadelic.js/README.md

 ```

 Some types, like numbers have many ways that they could be
 reduced.
-You could add them, or multiply them.
+You could add them or multiply them just to name two.
 For these cases,
 funcadelic provides you a helper `Monoid.create`

 ``` javascript